zcjava/dotfiles/README.md

 * Other software

 ## Intro
-Dotfiles of my mackbook pro and my macbook pro need some softwares
+Dotfiles of my pc and i need some softwares

 ## Installation
 1. install brew